freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 If you are already part of the SecureDrop directory and would like an Onion Name, :ref:`please contact us.<Getting Support>`

-Does This Replace the Original Address?
+Does This Replace the original address?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No, the onion name is only a human-friendly name for the full-length address.